 During that timeframe, global tissue consumption increased from 26.9m tonnes in 2007 to 39.2m tonnes in 2018.
 One needs to note that not all tissue products are made from recycled fibre.
 P&W paper grades when recovered make up the RCP grade category deinking high grades (DHG).
 The world’s largest sources of DHG, which are the primary grades of recovered paper used by the tissue sector, are North America and Europe.
 These developed economies have large usage of P&W paper grades.

 For tissue produced from recycled fibre, recovered paper costs are a significant component of the overall production cost.
-The use of recovered paper in the tissue sector is predominantly in the away from home products, and varies by region with North America (US, Canada and Mexico), Europe, developed Asia (Japan, Korea, and Taiwan), and the Middle East having substantial recycled fibre based tissue production.
+The use of recovered paper in the tissue sector is predominantly in the away from home products, and varies by region with North America (US, Canada and Mexico), Europe, developed Asia and the Middle East having substantial recycled fibre based tissue production.
 Much of emerging Asia’s new tissue capacity, particularly China (but also Indonesia and others), and a substantial amount of Latin America’s are based on virgin fibre.
 Because of China’s small role in the global DHG market, the country’s recent RCP import restrictions have had minimal effect on DHG, in contrast to major impacts on the global OCC and Mixed Paper market caused by the country’s significant decrease in imports.
 However there has been some uptick in DHG demand from China, as some ‘cleaner’ DHG grades are being substituted for lower quality RCP grades that cannot be imported into China.

 The largest grade of DHG is Sorted Office Paper (SOP) followed by the ledger grades and Coated Book Stock (CBS).
 Traditionally, the sources of these grades of recovered paper have been office recycling programmes and printer scrap.
 Over the last fifteen years, a major new source of SOP has been from confidential document destruction and shredding of office papers due to both privacy and legislative/regulatory developments in